BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Infrastructure

 While Djerad Sikta's gargantuan sandstone walls are its most obvious--and perhaps impressive--marvel of infrastructure, even the city's more mundane infrastructure is worthy of awe.
 Long before cities in Fionmagh or Mekrad enjoyed indoor plumbing, Djerad Sikta introduced a network of sewers that connected every building.
 Storm drains empty into these sewers, sweeping waste and wastewater from the streets and into the ocean beyond.
 The city's cobblestoned streets are organized into 12 separate sabbans, or subdivisions, and 84 drudachs, or smaller subdivisions.
 Each individual sabban was enclosed by walls accessed by various gates, but this did little to affect the governing of the city as a whole.
-In the epicentre of the city, overlooking the harbour, stood Khabalin yhl Mudhab Palace and the Spice Bazaar.
+In the epicentre of the city, overlooking the harbour, stood Khabalin yhl Mudhab Palace and The Saffron Bazaar.

 Districts